-However, for most people, the only time they’ll use public transportation is getting from to/from the airport.
+However, for most people, the only time they’ll use public transportation is getting to/from the airport.
 Luckily, the airport is easily connected by both Metro and train.
 The ticket for both journeys costs DKK 38 and both journeys only take around 15 minutes.

 - Via Train: Take the train if you want to go to Copenhagen Central Station.

 - Via Metro: If your destination isn’t near the train station then you should take the Metro and get off at the stop nearest your accommodation.

 - Via Bus: The bus takes a lot longer so we recommend sticking with the train or metro.